FoxyNPF/foxynpf.github.io/_posts/2019-1-20-Remcos Analysis.md

-This post outlines the analysis taken for a phishing email that contained a malicious Excel file that is downloading Remcos malware.
+This post outlines the analysis taken for a phishing email that contained a malicious Excel file that downloads Remcos malware.

 Before opening the document I had the following programs running in my virtual environment: